ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 <h2>things to pack for labour</h2>

 - A portable fan!

 - You will need these! - Always Discreet for Sensitive Bladder Pants (5 Drop) Medium - 72 Pants (6 pack bundle) - Boots https://share.google/FjNU6mHVNAngE9112

+- Premade first milk in small bottles.
+I used this to drip onto my nipple to get Owen interested

 <h2>labour</h2>